AndrewKats/RelEx/README.md

         GISModelWriter writer = new SuffixSensitiveGISModelWriter(model, new File(PATH_TO_OUTPUT_FILE));
         writer.persist();

 Note: positive and negative examples of relationships should be provided in the training data.
-The negative relations are to be ignored when returned by the eval method.
+Negative relations returned by the eval method should be ignored.

 # RelEx API
 Use the RelExME class to find the relationship between two named entities.